 The Connecticut Safe Boating Certificate and the Certificate of Personal Watercraft Operation are accepted in many states.
-Connecticut recognizes on our waters, certificates from Massachusetts, New Hampshire, New York and Rhode Island and is expanding our reciprocity with other states (check our website for updates).
-If you are boating in another state, check with that
+On Connecticut waters, the DEEP recognizes certificates from Massachusetts, New Hampshire, New York, and Rhode Island.
+The DEEP is expanding Connecticut's reciprocity with other states, please check our website for updates.
+If you are boating in another state, please check that state's regulations to avoid breaking the law.